IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ### Running Development Servers

-This document provides instructions to run the Next.js frontend and FastAPI backend development servers to verify the "Hello World" setups.
+This document provides instructions to run the Next.js frontend and FastAPI backend development servers to access the functional chat interface.

 #### Frontend (Next.js)